DCGFFL Rules Of Play

 1) Odd Seeds from one conference will be on one side of the bracket while Even Seeds are on the other side of the bracket.
 Except for #1 & #2 seeds, Odd Seeds of each conference will initially play Even Seeds from the other conference.
 Seeds #1 & #2 will play the winner of the Round 1 games.

-6) Round 2, Scheduling: The second round of games may be played at 9:30 a.m., 11:00 a.m., or 12:30 p.m.
-Two Round 2 games will be at 9:30, four at 11:00, and 2 at 12:30 p.m.
+2) Scheduling: The second round of games may be played at 9:30 a.m., or 10:45 a.m.

 • The highest ranked #1 seed (W-L ratio, then total point differential) is given the first preference, followed by the #1 seed of the opposite conference.
 Preference is then give to the highest ranked #2 seed and so on until the schedule is set.